vrockai/pipeline-test/docs/content.md

 ---

-## Combined assembly of long and short sequencing reads improve the efficiency of exploring the soil metagenome.
+## Combined assembly of long and short sequencing reads improve the efficiency of exploring the soil metagenome
- 10.01.2022, _G Xu, L Zhang, X Liu, F Guan, Y Xu, H Yue, JQ Huang, J Chen, N Wu, J Tian_

-Advances in DNA sequencing technologies have transformed our capacity to perform life science research, decipher the dynamics of complex soil microbial communities and exploit them for plant disease management.
-However, soil is a complex conglomerate, which makes functional metagenomics studies very challenging.

 [Source](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-021-08260-3)

-10.1186/s12864-021-08260-3

 ---